Cooperative Research Centre: Current programs

-Retired programs
+Past programs

 SERC

 The Cooperative Research Centre (CRC) for Space Environment Management was administered by the Space Environment Research Centre (SERC).
-Based on Mount Stromlo, Australia, SERC operated from 2014 to 2021 and conducted research into practical global efforts for space debris management, mitigation and removal.
+Based on Mount Stromlo, SERC operated from 2014 to 2021 and conducted research into practical global efforts for space debris management, mitigation and removal.
 SERC Participants included EOS Space Systems, Lockheed Martin, Optus Satellite, Australian National University, RMIT University and NICT (Japan).

 Bushfire CRC

 The Bushfire Cooperative Research Centre was an Australian-based organisation which conducted research into the social, environmental, and economic impact of bushfires.
 Although the CRC has completed operations, a legacy of a decade of research content is still online and accessible.
 Funded originally by a grant from the Australian government's Cooperative Research Centre in 2003, the Bushfire CRC was funded to 2014 to address key issues raised by recent major fires.
 The Bushfire CRC was made up of all the fire and land management agencies in Australia and New Zealand, CSIRO, the Bureau of Meteorology, the Attorney General's Department and several other fire related organisations.
 A small executive office was maintained in East Melbourne.
 The organisation participated in the Cooperative Research Centres Association (CRCA).
-The work of Bushfire research was carried forward within the expanded research portfolio of the Bushfire and Natural Hazards CRC, from 2013 to 2021, and now with Natural Hazards Research Australia.
+The work of Bushfire research was carried forward within the expanded research portfolio of the Bushfire and Natural Hazards CRC, from 2013 to 2021, and now with Natural Hazards Research Australia (NHRA).
+The NHRA was funded for 10 years by the Australian Government on 1 July 2021 as a collaborative research organisation, to address the major challenges arising from natural hazards, including bushfires, floods, cyclones, heatwaves, storms and other hazards.
+The aim is to deliver usable research and knowledge that creates safer and more resilient communities.